alex-therapeutics/diga-api-client/README.md

 When using the builder you are required to provide an implementation for all the interfaces.
 For the ones you don't want to custom write, you can just instantiate the default implementations.
 See the code documentation for further details on what each interface does and how to instantiate the default implementations.
 When writing custom implementations it can be a good idea to look at the default implementation first to see what it needs to do to work properly.

-## Roadmap to V1 release

-These goals have to be completed before V1 release

-- [x] Sending test codes to a majority of endpoints has to work
-- [x] Sending real code validation requests to a majority of endpoints has to return decryptable respones, even with faulty codes (because some evidence suggest that test requests are sometimes processed differently from real requests by some endpoints, we cannot test with only test codes unfortunately)
-- [x] Sending XRechnung bills to Bitmarck's API, which as of the time of writing is the only API accepting them, works.

-More specific issues on these topics can be found in the [version 1 release project](https://github.com/alex-therapeutics/diga-api-client/projects/1)

 ## Versioning